Parzivalxx/Property-Towkay-Bot/README.md

 Project for NTU CZ4052: Cloud Computing

-Property Towkay is a bot that receives your property preferences and scrapes the Propertyguru website at your preferred hourly intervals.**
+Property Towkay is a bot that receives your property preferences and scrapes the Propertyguru website at your preferred hourly intervals.<br />
-Never miss a listing now!**
+Never miss a listing now!<br />
 <br />
 Link to telegram bot [here](https://t.me/property_towkay_bot)